ilgiz-n/ilgiz-n/README.md

 ### Hi there 👋!
 I'm [**@ilgiz**](https://github.com/ilgiz-n).

-- 🐍 I'm a python developer.
+- 🐍 A python developer with background in the construction industry.
 - 📫 How to reach me: iznigmatullin@gmail.com

 <!--